marcsup619/gxmods_fix-any-major_minor-bugs_corrections-and-recommendations/documentation/shaders.md

 to the element's style.
 The `source_url` must point to the shader source written in SkSL (you'll find more on SkSL in the next chapter).
 It can be a data url as well.

-## Passing custom args
+## Passing custom args:

 > This feature is planned to be released in Opera GX v.95.x and later.

 An extra args may be passed from the CSS straight to the shader.
 Use `-opera-args()` CSS function to pass any number of extra arguments to the shader.
 In shader, declare `iArgs[]` uniform with same exact size as the number of `-opera-args()` parameters.
+Here are a few examples.
 For example:

-In stylesheet:
+In stylesheet's use-case:-

     filter: -opera-shader(url(source_url) -opera-args(10 20 30 40));

-In shader:
+In shader's use-case:-

     uniform float iArgs[4];

 > You are allowed to use CSS variables and other functions like `calc()` as the arguments to the `-opera-args()` function.
+And the amount of structural integrity and the rigidity that shaders provide are just brillient!

-## Animated filters
+## Animated filters:

 > This feature is planned to be released in Opera GX v.95.x and later.

 The parameters of `-opera-args()` can be used in CSS animations.
 The rendering engine will interpolate actual values according to the animation definition and shader will receive interpolated values for each drawn frame.
+Here is an example.
 For example:

     div.filter {
         animation: sample 5s infinite;